mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     - You can [store the cert files on disk unencrypted](#generating-self-signed-certs-for-local-dev-and-testing), or
     - [store them on disk with the private key encrypted](#generating-self-signed-certs-for-prod-encrypting-certs-locally-with-kms), or
     - [store the cert files in AWS Secrets Manager](#generating-self-signed-certs-for-prod-using-aws-secrets-manager-for-storage) so that your app can pull them down, or
-    - [store the cert files in Amazon Certificate Manager](#generating-self-signed-certs-for-prod-using-amazon-certificate-manager-for-storage) for use with other AWS services.
+    - [store the cert files in Amazon Certificate Manager](#generating-self-signed-certs-for-prod-using-amazon-certificate-manager-for-storage) for use with other AWS services such as ALB / ELB.

 [back to readme](README.adoc#running)